Enable browser connection on lab virtual machines

 This article shows how to enable browser connection on lab virtual machines.

-Either deploy a Bastion host in your existing lab's virtual network (OR) connect your lab with a Bastion configured VNet.
+Either deploy a Bastion host in your existing lab's virtual network (OR) connect your lab with a Bastion configured virtual network.

-To learn how to deploy a Bastion host in a VNet, see Create an Azure Bastion host (Preview).
+To learn how to deploy a Bastion host in a virtual network, see Create an Azure Bastion host.
 When creating the Bastion host, select the lab's virtual network.

 Sign in to the Azure portal.